venkateshthallam/TinyUrl-Angular-Client/README.md

-# tiny-url

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+# Tiny URL Angular Client
+This is a simple angular page which takes a URL and calls the backend to convert it and display.
+It also Google ReCaptcha integrated.